For many artists the opportunity to generate touring invitations is a major reason to attend the Fringe.

 - For Scotland, write a teacher’s resource pack outlining specifically how your production supports the outcomes of the Curriculum for Excellence.
 You should demonstrate how you can accelerate learning in line with the curriculum.

-- Structure the pack like an interview; ask the Director about the central themes of the show, ask the playwright why he/she chose to write it, ask them both about style and ideas.
+- Structure the resource pack like an interview; ask the Director about the central themes of the show, ask the playwright why he/she chose to write it, ask them both about style and ideas.
 Ask the cast to talk about their characters; who they are, what motivates them, their relationships etc.

 - Call each of the schools you want to target directly and compile a database of drama/expressive arts faculty contacts.
-Teachers are incredibly busy and receive lots of stuff, they tend to book shows that are reputable, clearly outline the curricular benefits and are low budget.
+Teachers are incredibly busy and receive lots of enquiries, so they tend to book shows that are reputable, clearly outline the curricular benefits and are low budget.
 If the show is expensive then you might be better contacting the private school sector.

 One of the main reasons for touring a production is to build an audience for your work outside of your home base, and as a result, to grow as a company/artist.
 It is important to work with your venue to get an audience; it is in both your interests to get the work seen by lots of people.